cymoo/slator/README.md

 * IME issue: type with IME when placeholder exists will crash the editor

+* Mark issue: `Editor.addMark` incorrectly applies marks when `hanging-cursor` happens

+* Cursor issue: When deleting (backward) the first letter with some marks on it, the cursor will jump to the previous block element

 * Double-click will select the next void block element (the focus's offset is 1), and then convert the selected content to a block element will crash the editor (safari does not have this problem) - https://github.com/ianstormtaylor/slate/pull/3374